 Our operations are comprised of three geographic business units in the United States, Europe and Japan.
-Revenue is derived from our Protomold, Firstcut and Fineline product lines.
-Protomold revenue consists of sales of custom injection molds and injection-molded parts.
-Firstcut revenue consists of sales of CNC-machined custom parts.
-Fineline revenue consists of sales of additive-manufactured parts, often referred to as 3D printed parts.
-Our revenue is generated from a diverse customer base, with no single customer company representing more than 2% of our total revenue in 2014.
-Our historical and current efforts to increase revenue have been directed at gaining new customers and selling to our existing customer base by increasing marketing and selling activities, offering additional product lines such as the introduction of our Firstcut product line in 2007 and Fineline through our acquisition of FineLine Prototyping, Inc. in 2014, expanding internationally such as the opening of our Japanese office in 2009, improving the usability of our product lines such as our web-centric applications, and expanding the breadth and scope of our products such as by adding more sizes and materials to our offerings.
+Revenue is derived from our Injection Molding (Protomold), CNC Machining (Firstcut) and 3D Printing (Fineline) product lines.
+Injection Molding (Protomold) revenue consists of sales of custom injection molds and injection-molded parts.
+CNC Machining (Firstcut) revenue consists of sales of CNC-machined custom parts.
+3D Printing (Fineline) revenue consists of sales of 3D-printed parts.
+Our revenue is generated from a diverse customer base, with no single customer company representing more than 2% of our total revenue in 2015.
+Our historical and current efforts to increase revenue have been directed at gaining new customers and selling to our existing customer base by increasing marketing and selling activities, offering additional product lines such as the introduction of our CNC Machining (Firstcut) product line in 2007 and 3D Printing (Fineline) through our acquisition of FineLine Prototyping, Inc. (FineLine) in 2014, expanding internationally such as the opening of our Japanese office in 2009 and through our acquisition of Alphaform in October 2015, improving the usability of our product lines such as our web-centric applications, and expanding the breadth and scope of our products such as by adding more sizes and materials to our offerings.

-During 2014, we served approximately 9,840 existing product developers and engineers, an increase of 26% over the comparable period in 2013, and approximately 11,710 new product developers and engineers, an increase of 41% over the comparable period in 2013.
-During 2013, we served approximately 7,820 existing product developers and engineers, an increase of 30% over the comparable period in 2012, and approximately 8,300 new product developers and engineers, an increase of 12% over the comparable period in 2012.
-During 2012, we served approximately 6,020 existing product developers and engineers, an increase of 38% over the comparable period in 2011, and approximately 7,430 new product developers and engineers, an increase of 23% over the comparable period in 2011, and approximately 7,430 new product developers and engineers, an increase of 23% over the comparable period in 2011.
+During 2015, we served 27,235 unique product developers and engineers, an increase of 26% over the same period in 2014.
+Of those product developers and engineers served in 2015, 13,504 were existing product developers and engineers who had ordered from us in the past, an increase of 37% over the comparable period in 2014, and 13,731 were new product developers and engineers who ordered from us for the first time in 2015, an increase of 17% over the comparable period in 2014.

+During 2014, we served 21,552 unique product developers and engineers, an increase of 34% over the same period in 2013.
+Of those product developers and engineers served in 2014, 9,839 were existing product developers and engineers who had ordered from us in the past, an increase of 26% over the comparable period in 2013, and 11,713 were new product developers and engineers who ordered from us for the first time in 2014, an increase of 41% over the comparable period in 2013.
+We experienced strong growth in the number of unique product developers and engineers served in 2014, partially as a result of our acquisition of FineLine in April, 2014.

+During 2013, we served 16,128 unique product developers and engineers, an increase of 20% over the same period in 2012.
+Of those product developers and engineers served in 2013, 7,826 were existing product developers and engineers who had ordered from us in the past, an increase of 30% over the comparable period in 2012, and 8,302 new product developers and engineers who ordered from us for the first time in 2013, an increase of 12% over the comparable period in 2012.